dms-org/docs/docs/prologue.md

 Complex applications must define their business logic somewhere in the application.
-Every developer has their own opinions on how to structure an application, the DMS takes an opinionated approach where the application is separated into layers as per the following diagram:
+Every developer has their own opinions on how to structure an application, the DMS takes an opinionated approach where the application is separated into layers.
+The functionality of an application should be contained within service classes which are able to be reused by each application entry point, whether it be the web UI, CLI or CMS.

 ![Architecture Diagram](/resources/images/architecture/overview-1.jpg)